Cray-HPE/docs-csm/operations/security_and_authentication/Manage_System_Passwords.md

 ## Passwords managed in other product streams

-Refer to the following product stream documentation for detailed procedures about updating passwords for compute nodes and User Access Nodes (UANs).

-### Cray Operating System (COS)
+### Compute nodes

-To update the root password for compute nodes, refer to "Set Root Password for Compute Nodes" in the COS product stream documentation for more information.
+To update the root password for compute nodes, refer to "Set Root Password for Compute Nodes" in the Cray Operating System (COS) product stream documentation for more information.

-### User Access Node (UAN)
+### User Access Nodes (UANs)

-Refer to "Create UAN Boot Images" in the UAN product stream documentation for the steps required to change the password on UANs.
+To update the root password on UANs, refer to "Create UAN Boot Images" in the UAN product stream documentation for the steps required.
 The `uan_shadow` header in the "UAN Ansible Roles" section includes more context on setting the root password on UANS.